-ОИТСОМЕ OUTCOME STATEMENT People-centred city Cemeteries provide sensitive and respective bereavement services catering for a wide range of communities and beliefs Public toilets are located conveniently throughout the city protecting residents from health hazards Legislative public health regulations protect us from a variety of public health hazards City safety activities promotes individual wellbeing, safe neighbourhoods and a safer inner city Wellington Regional Emergency Management Office and Rural Fire works with all sectors of the community to ensure we are well-prepared for earthquakes and other natural disasters
+Outcome Outcome statement People centred Cemeteries provide sensitive and respective bereavement services catering for a wide range of communities and beliefs. city Public toilets are located conveniently throughout the city protecting residents from health hazards.
+Legislative public health regulations protect us from a variety of public health hazards City safety activities promotes individual wellbeing, safe neighbourhoods and a safer inner city.
+Wellington Regional Emergency Management Office and Rural Fire works with all sectors of the community to ensure we are well-prepared for earthquakes and other natural disasters.